inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/home.md

 permalink: /
 bannerImage: /uploads/landing-page.jpg
 ---
-## Advancing the conversation of inclusive AI and data ecosystems

-**As the data ecosystem continues to evolve, IDRC is working closely with the disability community and our established network of partners to identify and address key accessibility challenges.**
+As the data ecosystem continues to evolve, IDRC is working closely with the disability community and our established network of partners to identify and address key accessibility challenges.
 Through the We Count website IDRC is sharing sharing current work in inclusive data science, gathering resources, data sets and inclusive data tools, and involving the community through design challenges, workshops and events.